How to Encourage Independent Play

 When independent play becomes a part of kids’ daily routines, they know to expect it and they get more comfortable with it.
 And as they get more practice with independent play, they continue to develop their self-regulation, creativity and self-reliance skills.
 And this allows them to then move into more complex types of play.

 There is so much to be said for consistency and routine when it comes to kids.
 It provides them with the structure they need in order to hone their skills and independence.
+It can also really help limit resistance to independent play when a child knows that it is just an expected part of the day.

 Troubleshooting Tips For When Your Child Does Not Want to Play Independently